 Under existing law, the Commissioner of Food and Drugs is required to adopt regulations for the licensing of every person who manufactures, compounds, processes or packages drugs, devices or cosmetics in this State.
 (NRS 585.245) Section 20 of this bill exempts, with certain exceptions, cottage cosmetics operations from the provisions of law governing the licensing, regulation, fees and inspection of such persons by the Commissioner.

 Section 7 requires a person who wishes to conduct a cottage cosmetics operation to apply to the State Department of Agriculture for a license to conduct a cottage cosmetics operation and prescribes certain requirements for such an application.
 Section 7 authorizes the Department to: (1) charge certain fees for the issuance and renewal of a license to conduct a cottage cosmetics operation; and (2) inspect a cottage cosmetics operation for certain purposes and charge a fee for the inspection if the cottage cosmetics operation produced an adulterated or misbranded cosmetic or was the source of an outbreak of illness caused by a contaminated cosmetic.
-Section 7 prohibits a local zoning board, planning commission or governing body of an unincorporated town, incorporated city or county to adopt an ordinance or other regulation that prohibits a person from operating a cottage cosmetics operation.
-Additionally, section 7 requires the Department to maintain a registry of each person who holds an active license to conduct a cottage cosmetics establishment.
+Section 7 also requires the Department to maintain a registry of each person who holds an active license to conduct a cottage cosmetics establishment.
 Section 10 requires the Director of the Department to adopt certain regulations governing cottage cosmetics operations.

 Existing law sets forth certain requirements for a food establishment that prepares food intended for human consumption.
 (NRS 446.0145-446.945) Existing law exempts a cottage food operation from such requirements and requires a person who wishes to conduct a cottage food operation to register with a certain health authority.
 (NRS 446.866) Section 16 of this bill instead requires a person who wishes to conduct a cottage food operation to apply to the Department for a license to conduct a cottage food operation.
 Sections 14-16 of this bill revise and reorganize the existing provisions governing cottage food operations into new sections of the Nevada Revised Statutes.
-Section 28 of this bill repeals the existing provisions governing cottage food operations.
+Section 28 of this bill repeals an existing provision governing cottage food operations made redundant by section 16.
 Section 14 revises the definition of “cottage food operation” to apply to a natural person who manufactures or prepares food items in his or her private home or in a kitchen that is not otherwise required by law to be inspected for the purposes of preparing a food item, for sale and whose gross sales of such food items are not more than $100,000 per calendar year.
-Section 15 revises the definition of “food item” to include, among other food items, certain acidified foods.
-Section 13 of this bill defines the term “acidified foods.”
+Section 15 revises the definition of “food item” to include, certain food items.

 Additionally, section 16 authorizes a cottage food operation to: (1) sell food items via a transaction by telephone or via the Internet; and (2) fulfill a transaction in person, by mail or through a food delivery service platform.
 Section 26 of this bill makes a cottage food operation a “food dispensing establishment,” thereby applying the provisions governing the food delivery service platforms to the delivery of food items from a cottage food operation.
 Section 16 authorizes the Department to charge certain fees for the issuance and renewal of a license to conduct a cottage food operation.
 Section 16 further requires the Department to maintain a registry of each person who holds an active license to conduct a cottage food operation.
 Section 19 of this bill requires the Director of the Department to adopt certain regulations governing cottage food operations.